 Kids of 2021 know they have rights.
-I doubt many of you remember the show from the 1980’s, Kids Are People Too?
+I doubt many of you remember the show from the 1980s, Kids Are People Too?
 (I spent A LOT of time on the couch as a kid…good for you if you were actually playing outside.)
-Nowadays, kids are treated as people too AND, we need them to understand that even though they are “people too”, the rules for other people may be different than the rules for them…especially when the other people are vaccinated.
+Nowadays, kids are treated like people too AND, we need them to understand that even though they are “people too”, the rules for other people may be different than the rules for them… especially when the other people are vaccinated.

 You may find yourself yearning for yesteryear – a time of, “Because I said so.
 Case closed.”
 It would be SO much easier if these empowered little people, growing up during a deadly health crisis, would just stop arguing and put on their freaking masks.
 Sigh.

 And since kids learn by our example rather than by what we tell them to do without doing ourselves, be prepared to be called out by the obvious hypocrisy.